ozanyucell/bash_scripting/script_structure.md

  ```
  $ touch scriptName.sh
  ```
- * By this, anyone can tell this is a script file.
-But be carefull, bash is not the only shell exists.
+ * Now anyone can say this is a script file.
+However, keep in mind that bash is not the only shell.
+ ### How to edit a script file?
+ *

 # Bash Script Structure
  * Bash scripts have 3 core components.
    * Shebang (Sha-bang) Line